Buy Self-help legal documents

 This article is focused on New Zealand law and explains issues from a Common law perspective.

 How to lodge a complaint with the New Zealand Ombudsman

-The Ombudsman is a special officer of Parliament who has wide-ranging powers to investigate decisions, recommendations and actions of public bodies, both in central and local government.
+The NZ Ombudsman is a special officer of the NZ Parliament who has wide-ranging powers to investigate decisions, recommendations and actions of public bodies, both in central and local government.

 The Ombudsmen also has the task of reviewing government decisions to refuse access to official information.

 The complaint may be written or oral, although if it is made orally it must be put in writing as soon as possible.
 There is no fee for making a complaint.